 You can continue to remit dependent care expenses incurred during the plan year against any unused balance until the funds in your account are exhausted or the plan year ends, whichever comes first.

 All claims must be received by the administrator within the time frame for claims submission for that year, which is April 30 following the calendar year of participation.
-Contact Benefit Services at (607) 255-3936 for additional information.
+Contact HR Services & Transitions Center at (607) 255-3936 for additional information.

 New York State Employees’ Retirement System (NYSERS)